pernillejorg/retrieval-effects-claim-verification/README.md

 | Real-world domain | Not done | Not done | Seafood/sustainability social media claims |
 | Retrieval value at scale | Not studied | Not studied | Shown counterproductive on the large corpus |

+MAPLE (Zeng and Zubiaga, 2024) is a few-shot claim verification method using seq2seq training dynamics as classifier features.
+DOMLIN (Stammbach and Neumann, 2019) is a FEVER shared-task system built on a supervised sentence ranker followed by an entailment classifier.

   ---

 ## Status